-- Cheque or money order payable to BCIT - please include your BCIT ID (student number)
+- Cheque or money order payable to BCIT - include your BCIT ID (student number)

-- Online bill payment through your financial institution using BCIT – Tuition as the payee
+- Online banking (bill payment) through your financial institution using BCIT - Tuition as the payee

-I don't have the money to pay the tuition fees.
+I don't have the money to pay the tuition.
 Is there financial assistance?

 Do I have to pay my tuition within the deadline date if I'm waiting for a student loan?

 Yes.
 Student loans are not available until the first week of class, but you must pay your tuition fees by the dates outlined in the acceptance letter.
 See the preceding answer about fee deferrals.
 Your tuition must be paid or a fee deferral granted at least 60 days before your first day of classes.
 You must notify the Admissions office if you will be applying for a fee deferral.Top